What exactly is a healthy lifestyle?

 Try to pick just three from the following:

-Tough choice, or are you really only doing one of these?
+Tough choice, or are you only doing one of these?

-This does not mean that you don’t stay active; but rather, that you look to change your daily routines to include taking the stairs, walking, or other physical activity you can do within your day.
+This does not mean that you don’t stay active, but that you look to change your daily routines to include taking the stairs, walking, or other physical activity you can do within your day.

 2. Mental Health

 While this seems taboo, mental health is paramount to a healthy body, let alone a healthy lifestyle.